Ragdata/jekyll-ghpages-tagging/README.md

 </h3>

 ## ⭐ [Project Overview](#toc)

+> An article tagging solution for Jekyll that is 100% compatible with GH-Pages

 If you're using GitHub Pages in SAFE mode, then you already know that most plugins are disabled and only a small number of plugins are whitelisted.
 One of the plugins you **can't** use is [jekyll-tagging](https://github.com/pattex/jekyll-tagging) - which makes managing tags for your blog articles difficult.